 What does the season cost and what do I get?

 The cost for a season will depend on the type of racing, tow distances and service package selected by the driver.
 The Spec MX-5 Series office will be available to direct you to race shops providing Spec MX-5 Services.
 In addition, we will provide a list of entry fees for the various options described above.

-Detailed pricing is shown in a PDF spec sheet covering each of the services and car ownership options that will be offered in 2020: Download a detailed example price and services sheet here.
+Detailed pricing is shown in a PDF spec sheet covering some of the services and car ownership options that probably will be offered in 2021: Download a detailed example price and services sheet here.

 Are there Spec MX-5 cars available for sale?

 Yes, both used and new cars are available.

 Most drivers will commission their race shop to build a car for them.

 Winding Road Racing is accepting commissions for build slots that begin in October.
 Contact Winding Road Racing for pricing and availability.
 Other shops are expected to announce soon.
 A list of preferred race shops and their services is here.

 In addition, the series offers cars for sale; if you are interested in purchasing an existing car or having a new car built, contact the series.